radiorabe/events-spec/README.md

   The RaBe DNS authority `events.api.rabe.ch` SHALL be used for reverse-DNS naming purposes.

-  The event producer MUST include a unique identifier.
-It is RECOMMENDED that the GitHub repo name of the producer is used in the `source` attribute.
-  Systems MAY also use their internal project name for this purpose.

   An event producer MAY use a subdomain indicate which component an event originated from.
 Types SHOULD contain versioning information.